Dobřany: History

 The first written mention of Dobřany is from 1243.
 Around the mid-13th century, the settlement was referred to as a town.
 Around 1265, after the death of the then-owner of the town Jan of Dobřany, the town was acquired by the Chotěšov Abbey.
 The monastery granted the town new rights.
 Dobřany benefited from a favorable location and was a market centre for a wide area, although its importance decreased with the founding of the new city of Plzeň in 1295.

 During the Hussite Wars, Dobřany was conquered by the army of Jan Žižka.
 After 1437, the monastery regained the town.
 In 1585, the town received a customs duty, the proceeds of which were to be used for the repair of the bridge and roads.
 Due to the ecclesiastical authority, Dobřany remained Catholic even during the growing Reformation.

 The town's prosperity ended only with the Thirty Years' War.
 Dobřany ceased to be property of the monastery in 1618 and was acquired by Jáchym Lubský.
-The town was burned down by various armies in 1620 and 1632, then it was looted by army of Lennart Torstensson in 1645.
+The town was burned down by various armies in 1620 and 1632, then it was looted by the army of Lennart Torstensson in 1645.
 Dobřany became depopulated, but was gradually resettled by families from Saxony and Bavaria and became German-speaking.
 By the mid-18th century, the town had grown and was larger than before the Thirty Years' War.

-From 1938 to 1945, Dobřany was annexed by Nazi Germany and administered as part of Reichsgau Sudetenland.
+From 1938 to 1945, Dobřany was annexed by Nazi Germany and administered as part of the Reichsgau Sudetenland.

 Demographics

 Economy

-The town is known for its psychiatric hospital.
+Dobřany is known for its psychiatric hospital.
+With more than 1,000 employees, it is the main employer in the town.

 Transport

-The D5 motorway passes through the northern part of the municipal territory.
+The D5 motorway from Plzeň to the Czech-German border passes through the northern part of the municipal territory.

+Dobřany is located on the railway line Prague–Klatovy via Plzeň.

 Sights

 The Church of Saint Nicholas is the main landmark of the town square.
 The Gothic church was first documented in 1259.
-After it was damaged several times, it was baroque rebuilt in 1756–1758.
-The free-standing baroque bell tower was built in 1694–1700.
+After it was damaged several times, it was rebuilt in the Baroque style in 1756–1758.
+The free-standing Baroque bell tower was built in 1694–1700.

 The Church of Saint Vitus was first mentioned in 1260 and stands right across from the Church of Saint Nicholas.
 The current building was built on the site of the old church in 1727–1734.
 It was built in the Baroque style according to the project of Jakub Auguston.
 The premises of the church are used as the town's gallery.

 The Baroque stone bridge over the Radbuza has a Gothic core and was first documented in the second half of the 16th century.
 Its present form dates from 1879, when the heavily damaged bridge was reconstructed.
 It is a valuable technical monument.